osisoft/AVEVA-Adapter-Modbus-Docs/V1/Configuration/OSIsoft Adapter for Modbus TCP data selection configuration.md

 # OSIsoft Adapter for Modbus TCP data selection configuration

-Once a data source is configured for a Modbus TCP instance, you must configure which data is to be collected from the designated source  device.
+In addition to the data source configuration, you need to provide a data selection configuration to specify the data you want the adapter to collect from the data sources.

 ## Configure Modbus TCP data selection

+You cannot modify Modbus TCP data selection configurations manually.
+You must use the REST endpoints to add or edit the configuration.

 Complete the following procedure to configure Modbus TCP data selection: